dragonflyoss/d7y.io/docs/setup/runtime/docker.md

 ---
 id: docker
-title: Use dfget daemon as HTTP proxy for docker daemon
+title: Docker
 slug: /setup/runtime/docker
 ---

+Use dfget daemon as HTTP proxy for docker daemon

 Currently, docker doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for docker daemon.